leoTiez/parameter-search-reaction-diffision/README.md

-# Modelling of the TC-NER Pathway Through Parameter Fitting of ODEs
-This approach aims to fit the parameters of a predefined set of ODEs, which are derived from reaction-diffusion systems to be able to model change in space and time without the need to rely on PDEs.
+# Estimating a Reaction-Diffusion System
+Whilst the dynamics in systems can be defined neatly using differential equations, the approximation of their parameters becomes quickly intractable when dealing with PDEs.
+Reaction-Diffusion systems offer a potent toolset to analyse a set of non-linear PDEs.
+Here, we make use of a modified version of an expected maximisation (EM) algorithm using BSplines, which was proposed by Brewer et al. 2008 [1], to derive the parameters of a reaction-diffusion system from data points.
 A more detailed description is soon to come.

 ## Requirements
 Please install the following software